Why Outdoor Photo Sessions Are Scheduled at Sunset | Bay Area Family & Maternity Photography

 more even

-This type of light wraps gently around faces and creates a more natural, flattering look — especially for family and maternity photography.
+This type of light wraps gently around faces and creates a more natural, flattering look — especially for family and maternity photography sessions.

 It’s Not Just About the Color